 The switch to an alternative fuel may be easiest (and most cost effective) when you select one that's available through existing fueling infrastructure in your local area.
 The AFDC's TransAtlas and Alternative Fueling Station Locator can help you find out which alternative fuels and vehicles are already up and running in your zone.
-Browse available vehicle models in the AFDC's Heavy-Duty Vehicle Search and Light Duty Vehicle Search.
+Browse available vehicle models in the AFDC's Alternative Fuel and Advanced Vehicle Search.

 Connect with Clean Cities